pyeventsourcing/eventsourcing/docs/topics/domain.rst

-Secondly, the :class:`~eventsourcing.domain.Aggregate` class has a method :func:`~eventsourcing.domain.Aggregate.trigger_event` which can be called both to create a subsequent aggregate event object and to apply it to the aggregate.
+Secondly, the :class:`~eventsourcing.domain.Aggregate` class has a method :func:`~eventsourcing.domain.Aggregate.trigger_event` which can be called to trigger a subsequent aggregate event object.

 .. code:: python

     aggregate.trigger_event(Aggregate.Event)

-This method is usually called by the command methods of an aggregate to capture the decisions that it makes.
+This method can be called by the command methods of an aggregate to capture the decisions that are made.
 For example, see the ``make_it_so()`` method of the ``World`` class in the :ref:`Simple example <Aggregate simple example>` below.
 The creation of the aggregate event object is the final stage in the coming-to-be of a private individual occasion of experience within the aggregate, that begins before the event object is created.
 The event object is the beginning